dd-ix/website-content/content/text_blocks/peering.policy.en.md

 - peers are encouraged to maintain a PeeringDB record
 - peers are encouraged to peer with the DD-IX route servers
 - peers are encouraged to apply strict route filters
+- peers must never direct traffic via static routing to other peers without their consent
+- the MTU on the peering LAN is 1500 octets
+- Proxy-ARP must be turned off

 ## Route Servers